What is Carryover Allowance?

 New models usually begin arriving in August and it's common to see end-of-model year clearance sales start to pick up in September/October.

 Carryover allowance is an added bonus on top of any other hidden incentives that may be provided by the manufacturer to help clear out slow-selling models.
-Not all manufacturers provide carryover allowance, and most have replaced them instead with larger incentives.
+Not all manufacturers provide carryover allowance, and in fact most have replaced them instead with hidden dealer incentives or customer incentives..

 If a dealer does get one, they may not pass the incentive to the consumer.
 It all depends on how quickly the leftover models are selling.
 When a dealer has no problem clearing out their lots, they're not going to be motivated to pass on the savings.